-A resident of Chicago since the age of 5, we came to America in 1995 from our native Poland.
+A resident of Chicago since the age of five, we came to America in 1995 from our native Poland.
 I enrolled at XXXX and completed approximately three years of full-time undergraduate study (2003-2007) before I was forced to drop out for financial reasons related to my mother's heart attack.
-Still very young and unsure of what I wanted to do for the rest of my life, I completed many courses focusing on psychology, earning an overall GPA of 3.21.
+Still young and unsure of what I wanted to do for the rest of my life, I completed many courses focusing on psychology, earning an overall GPA of 3.21.

-When I was in my third year at XXXX, I knew I wanted to become a nurse and began taking the prerequisites for a nursing career.
+In my third year at XXXX, I knew I wanted to become a nurse and began taking the prerequisites for a nursing career.
 After being forced to drop out of XXXX, I worked full-time because we could no longer afford the tuition.
 I took classes at a community college and then completed my undergraduate degree in nursing at XXXX University.
 I could not feel more at home and inspired by the XXXX academic community, and I hope to be awarded a second opportunity at XXXX, this time for the MSN.

-Probably the biggest reason I hope and pray to be accepted to XXXX is that I want to devote my professional life to focus on women’s health, and XXXX does not offer this track.
+The biggest reason I hope and pray to be accepted to XXXX is that I want to devote my professional life to focus on women’s health, and XXXX does not offer this track.
 I also especially appreciate how XXXX facilitates the learning process by making it possible for students to pay special attention to the areas of nursing in which they are most interested and most applicable to their career goals.
 It goes out of its way to find clinical sites for students.
 I also admire XXXX’s flexibility with some but not all courses online.
-In short, XXXX is the perfect platform for me to become the finest Women’s Health Nurse Practitioner that I can become under the hands-on guidance of some of the finest nursing professors in the world.
+In short, XXXX is the perfect platform for me to become the finest Women’s Health Nurse Practitioner I can become under the hands-on guidance of some of the finest nursing professors in the world.

-I began XXXX College of Nursing in Chicago in 2012, attending all of my nursing courses onsite in Chicago.
+I began XXXX College of Nursing in Chicago in 2012, attending all my nursing courses onsite in Chicago.
 I was elected Vice President of the student government association, volunteered at health fairs, and attended walks such as the Breast Cancer Susan G. Komen Walk and the Muscular Dystrophy Association Walk.
 I have grown enormously over the past couple of years as a nurse and a human being.
 I was very driven and focused in nursing school and graduated in 2014 as valedictorian with Magna Cum Laude Honors and a cumulative G.P.A. of 3.76.
 I am currently working at XXXX Hospital in Chicago on a medical-surgical floor.
 I come to work every day eager to learn and help my patients.
 I love my chosen profession and cannot imagine doing anything else.